najienka/lightblocks-staking/README.md

 ### Getting Started

 Ensure that Foundry is installed on your machine.
 Please see the Foundry installation [guide](https://book.getfoundry.sh/getting-started/installation).
+Also, ensure you have installed npm and node following this [guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 Install the required project dependencies.